-In this article we dive a bit into Django’s way of data modelling and that of DDD’s notion of a repository.
+Django’s way of data modelling is quite different than that of using repositories commonly used in Domain Driven Design (DDD)’s.
 An example implementation can be found on my github here.

 The design of data modelling in Django can be interpreted as an application of the ‘Active Record Pattern’.
 A model in Django is a class with field attributes, model methods, a reference to a manager (see below) and serves partly to interact with the underlying database.

 from django.db import models class MyModel(models.Model): # define field attributes name = models.CharField(max_length=256) # custom manager objects = MyManager() # model methods def hey_a_model_method(self): return self.name + "!"

 Models can be saved, deleted and updated.
 Another way to communicate with the underlying database is through a manager.
 Managers are coordinators for collections of entities, as the Django documentation formulates it, in a table-wide manner.

 from django.db import models class MyManager(models.Manager): def get_queryset(self): return super().get_queryset().values('name')

 Then one can call MyModel.objects.all() to retrieve certain data.
 (Question: How does the manager know how to look up data?
 Answer: add_class of ModelBase calls contribute_to_class for all its attributes, including a manager.)

 Managers give access to entities of a model and it is sort of the standard way to retrieve entities or a specific entity (unless you create one directly).
 The underlying data structure of a manager is a QuerySet (https://docs.djangoproject.com/en/3.0/ref/models/querysets/#all) .
 Also QuerySets can be subclassed and extended with domain specific, the custom QuerySet can be used by overriding the “get_queryset” method (commented out in the above code snippet).
 A manager possesses all methods of the underlying QuerySet due to its class method “_get_queryset_methods”.